dubrie/public/books.md

 - How To Win Friends And Influence People by Dale Carnegie
 - Sounders FC: Authentic Masterpiece by Mike Gastineau :thumbsup:
 - Hooked by Nir Eyal :thumbsup:
-- Hatching Twitter by Nick Bilton :thumbsup:
+- Hatching Twitter by Nick Bilton :thumbsup: :star:
 - Present Shock by Douglas Rushkoff
 - The Signal And The Noise by Nate Silver :thumbsup:
 - Three and Out by John U. Bacon :thumbsup: